 Category management is a strategic approach to procurement where the company segments its bidding one all goods and services.
 The segmentation places goods and services in groups depending on the function they provide in the company.

-Categories vary from one organisation to the next, however, typically they include
+Categories vary from one organization to the next, however, typically they include

 - Human resources